Request for Proposals

 Submit proposals via email to John Ritter, Director, Office of Technology Licensing, email@example.com.
 Each proposal will receive a prompt acknowledgement as assurance that it has been properly received.

 A peer-review committee will evaluate the proposals.
 Selection will be based entirely on the overall quality and innovativeness of the proposed research, its significance and its likely impact.
+The committee will be selected by the Dean for Research and will comprise at least five faculty members and/or outside experts having scientific backgrounds across a variety of technical disciplines.

 The committee will forward its recommendations to the President, who will consider them and announce the winner(s).
+Typically, one to three proposals are recommended for funding on any given year.

 Director, Office of Technology Licensing